saurabhkashyap/.github/README.md

-# 🏥 Koj `.github`
+# 🏥 Raindigi `.github`

-This repository contains the common community health files for Koj's open source projects.
-These policies are adopted by Koj:
+This repository contains the common community health files for Raindigi open source projects.
+These policies are adopted by raindigi:

 - [Code of Conduct](./CODE_OF_CONDUCT.md)
 - [Contributing Guidelines](./CONTRIBUTING.md)